 The Iron Dome Weapon System is a key part of Israeli multi-layered defense, providing the lowest layer of its air and missile defense umbrella.
 Raytheon is also teamed with Rafael on the David’s Sling Weapon System, which provides the second layer.

-Although Israel remains the sole operator of Iron Dome, several countries have expressed interest in the system, including the United States.
-Raytheon is working toward production of a U.S. version of Iron Dome called the “SkyHunter® missile” that could someday defend forward-deployed American forces.
+Several countries have expressed interest in the Iron Dome Weapon System.
+Raytheon is working toward a production option of a U.S. version of Iron Dome called the “SkyHunter® missile.”

 Learn more about Raytheon's Missile Defense Solutions.